bbauska/TUMx-DWAPNx/README.md

 false.
 In the example, the program evaluates if the variable x is larger than zero.

-If true, the variable text is set to \"x is a positive number\".
+If true, the variable text is set to &quot;x is a positive number&quot;.
-Otherwise, text is set to \"x is zero or a negative number\".
+Otherwise, text is set to &quot;x is zero or a negative number&quot;.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 50 if else if statement (33) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">